ozpaulb/tzumi_utils/tz_upload/README.md

 `tz_loader ./hosts /etc/hosts`

-**tz_loader* recognizes the fact that you have specified a "target" filename (second argument), and will automatically prepend "../" to that in the INFO message.
+**tz_loader** recognizes the fact that you have specified a "target" filename (second argument), and will automatically prepend "../" to that in the INFO message.
 The "./hosts" file will be uploaded to "/tmp/../etc/hosts", which is "/etc/hosts".
 The "untar" in "/tmp" would fail, so the embedded "install.sh" would never be run.

+As I said, I have NOT tried the above.
+You should also be careful about the resulting file permissions (*it's probably NOT a good idea to try to upload **"/etc/passwd"** and/or **"/etc/shadow"** files, for example!*).